jboss-fuse/application-templates/README.md

 You can run the following instructions to deploy the prometheus-operator in your Fuse namespace:

 First, install the CustomResourceDefinitions necessary for running the prometheus-operator.
+The CustomResourceDefinitions only need to be installed once per cluster, so if you are installing the prometheus-operator to multiple namespaces, you only need to run this step once.
 Note that you will need to be logged in as a user with cluster admin permissions.

 ```
 $ oc login -u system:admin